 ALL STAR GAMES: 1938, 1953 LIGHTS: 1935

-WORLD SERIES: 1919, 1939, 1940, 1961
+WORLD SERIES: 1919, 1939, 1940, 1961 (2 W, 2 L)

-After the outfield distances were reduced in 1938, Crosley Field became a hitter's park, except for lefties, who had to deal with a long 366-foot right field foul line.
-There was a 14-foot high wall in center field, plus four or so feet of slope, but these were not enough of a barrier to to stop home runs from landing on Western Avenue, which lay immediately behind that wall.
+There was a 14-foot high wall from left field extending across center field, plus four or so feet of slope, but these were not enough of a barrier to to stop home runs from landing on Western Avenue, which lay immediately behind that wall.
 In fact, once a home run landed in the back of a pickup truck passing by, and the ball was not found until the truck had driven many miles away!
-When construction began on Interstate 75 (which runs alongside Western Avenue) in 1963, they added an extra ten feet of plywood fence in hopes of reducing the number of home runs and avoiding massive traffic accidents there.
-At some time in the 1940s or early 1950s, extra seats were added in back of home plate, creating a straight line backstop rather than a curved arc.
-That reduced the backstop distance from 78 feet to 66 feet, I believe. <<<<<<<< 1958 scoreboard >>>>>>>>> In 1959, high-power fans were installed to keep fans cool, and 738 box seats were added along the foul lines.
-In 1965, a glass backstop was installed, improving visibility for box seat patrons, but making it harder to hear the action.
+When construction began on Interstate 75 (which runs alongside Western Avenue) in 1963, they added an extra ten feet of plywood fence in hopes of reducing noise (and the number of home runs), and perhaps avoiding massive traffic accidents there.
+(It was about 460 feet from home plate to I-75.)
+For the first two years that vertical extension was out of play, so that balls hitting the plywood were considered home runs.
+But after some heated arguments, they decided that balls had to go over the fence to qualify as a home run.
+In 1965, a glass backstop behind home plate was installed, improving visibility for box seat patrons, but making it harder to hear the action.

 For most of their history the Cincinnati Reds were a second-tier team, winning the World Series only in 1919 (against the Chicago "Black Sox" who threw the Series for bribes) and in 1940.
 To handle to big crowds, in October 1919 they built temporary bleachers over York Street behind the left field wall, and in October 1940 they added a small bleacher section on the slope in the left field corner, shown in the 1938 diagram above.
 In the 1960s, the Reds finally became a regular strong contender, helped by the batting and fielding excellence of Pete Rose and Johnny Bench.
 If the Reds had not traded Hall-of-Fame slugger Frank Robinson (the new manager of the Montreal Expos) to the Orioles, they might have won the World Series even earlier than they actually did.
-Not until they finally abandoned old run-down Crosley Field in 1970 did the "Big Red Machine" really get going.
+Not until they finally abandoned old run-down Crosley Field in June 1970 did the "Big Red Machine" really get going.